crazyphoton007/vShukla/README.md

 # [DMQL Project](https://github.com/crazyphoton007/SQL_Project)

- Our project is to create a database that could contain entire information of restaurant business.
+ This project is to create a database that could contain entire information of restaurant business.
 This allows the restaurant business to analyze data and improve their operations and customer service by making data driven decisions.